NITA WINTER'S BIO

 After many years of working on individual assignments, Nita and Rob combined their talents to create The WinterBadger Collection.
 They have focused on creating healing art that enhances spaces and have received commissions from Sutter Health, Kaiser Permanente, San Francisco and Alameda County Art Commissions, Utah Arts Council and the Irvine Foundation.

 Nita lives in Marin City, near Sausalito, California with photographer Rob Badger.
-In 1998, they began a collaborative project photographing wildflowers (and their environments) on public lands, including a special focus on global warming’s influence on species migration, and species extinction, in vulnerable alpine ecosystems.
+In 1998, they began a collaborative project photographing wildflowers (and their environments) on public lands.
 This project brought Nita full circle back to her focus in college: biology/botany.
 Their magnificent and ever-growing series features over 400 different wildflowers.
 Their long-standing commitment to photograph wildflowers has evolved into a meaningful and inspiring documentary art project: Beauty and The Beast: Wildflowers and Climate Change, a Blue Earth Alliance Project.
-It's beautiful and thought-provoking traveling exhibit, "Beauty and The Beast: California Wildflowers and Climate Change" has been viewed by over 35,000 visitors in just its first year on the road.
-Nita and Rob are currently working on a companion coffee table book, due out in April 2019.
-It will be beautifully illustrated book and feature over 20 short storytelling essays by a diverse and talented group of authors.
+It's beautiful and thought-provoking educational traveling exhibit, "Beauty and The Beast: California Wildflowers and Climate Change" has been viewed by over 50,000 visitors to date.
+Nita and Rob completed its 264 page companion coffee table book in 2020.
+This beautifully illustrated volume features 190 photographs and 18 engaging short stories by a diverse and talented group of nature writers and scientists.
 Both the book and the exhibit focus on inspiring action and offer simple suggestions for climate and conservation action.

 Nita welcomes assignments and commissions to create images for a client’s specific needs.